theothernt/AerialViews/README.md

 This is a modified (forked) version which features the following changes...

-- Support for older Android TVs (eg. 2015/ATV1)
+- Great performance and support for older Android TVs (eg. 2015/ATV1 platform)

 - Supports *only* the latest Apple video feed